 Replicating the Tradition Heel Block

 Remove the existing bottom/lower strap button.
-This may be easier said than done because Ovation use a deforming fitment on the inside of the guitar bowl.
-To fully remove the bolt that secures the strap button, you may have to grip the fitting within the body of the guitar to prevent it from rotating – either long pliers or thin forearms will be needed!
+This is probably easier said than done – Ovation guitars use a deforming fitment on the inside of the guitar bowl.
+To fully remove the bolt that secures the strap button, you may have to grip the fitting within the body of the guitar to prevent it from rotating.
+You will need either long pliers or very thin forearms!

 Once the bolt securing the strap button has been removed, the three fingers that the residual fitment uses to grip onto the plastic guitar bowl will need to be pushed back inside the guitar and the fitment then removed completely.
 A bit of patience and you should be ok.

 Fashion a block of wood approximately half an inch thick, five inches long and three inches wide.
 (The exact dimensions will depend upon whether you have a deep or shallow bowl model guitar.)
 Affix to this some soft cushioning rubber or foam over the whole of one surface to a depth of about half an inch.

 Using a larger diameter traditional strap button and appropriate length screw (possibly in conjunction with a washer and some felt padding), working through the existing hole in the bottom of the instrument, secure the fabricated wooden block such that the rubber/foam is sandwiched between the block and the guitar bowl.

 The exact positioning of the wooden block needs to be such that the block is properly secured by the above screw, the longer (5”) edge runs parallel to the guitar top and the dowel tension rod can contact the fabricated block with at least an inch of play below it.